 Topic of the Day Toolbox Talk

 Many individuals prefer to have a topic of the day when they present a toolbox talk.
 This website offers talks on specific topics so it naturally serves those individuals who prefer this approach.
-You can find plenty of premade talks here, but it can also be easy to create your own.
+You can find plenty of free premade talks here under the safety talks tab, but it can also be easy to create your own.
 If you choose to create a template for a unique or hard-to-find topic I recommend the following for a template:

 Section 1: Overview.
 Open up the talk with why you chose that topic as well as some background information on it (injury stats, OSHA fines, past incidents, recent issues onsite, etc.).